-Employer: 1.9% of employee earnings (medical benefits); total cost of statutory sick pay (in certain cases, part of the cost); 8% of statutory maternity and paternity pay.
+Employer: 1.9% of employee earnings (medical benefits); the total cost of statutory sick pay (in certain cases, part of the cost); 8% of statutory maternity, paternity, and shared parental pay.
 For the employment and support allowance (incapacity benefit) and maternity allowance, see source of funds under Old Age, Disability, and Survivors.

-Government: 92% of statutory maternity and paternity pay (100% in the case of some small employers), and a portion of statutory sick pay; most of the cost of medical benefits (funded from general taxation).
-The total cost of meanstested allowances.
+Government: 92% of statutory maternity, paternity, and shared parental pay (100% in the case of some small employers), and a portion of statutory sick pay; most of the cost of medical benefits (funded from general taxation).
+The total cost of means-tested allowances.